 In the case of overheating, the motor will break down because the windings’ bonding adhesive will lose its efficacy.
 Thus, coreless DC motors won’t be able to handle an overloaded system as well as a cored motor.

-Applications of Coreless DC Motors
+Applications of Coreless Motors

 The advantages mentioned above lead to the coreless DC motors to becoming a popular option where precision, efficiency and durability are essential.